The Graveyard Book: Publication history

 The fourth chapter, "The Witch's Headstone", was published as a short story in the Gaiman anthology M Is for Magic and in Wizards: Magical Tales from the Masters of Modern Fantasy and won the 2008 Locus Award for Best Novelette.
-The book was released on 30 September 2008 in the United States by HarperCollins and on 31 October 2008 in the United Kingdom by Bloomsbury Publishing.
+The book was released on 30 September 2008 in the United States by HarperCollins and on 31 October in the United Kingdom by Bloomsbury Publishing.
 The cover and interior illustrations of the US edition were created by longtime Gaiman collaborator Dave McKean; he illustrated the UK edition for the adult market.
-The simultaneous British Children's Edition was illustrated by Chris Riddell, for which he made the 2010 Greenaway Medal shortlist.
+The simultaneous British Children's Edition was illustrated by Chris Riddell, for which he made the 2010 Kate Greenaway Medal shortlist.

 Subterranean Press published an American limited edition with a different cover and interior illustrations by McKean.

 HarperAudio published an audiobook edition read by Gaiman.
 It includes a version of "Danse macabre" played by Béla Fleck, which Fleck provided after reading on Gaiman's blog that he hoped for "Danse Macabre with banjo in it".
 It won Audiobook of the Year (the "Audie") from the Audiobook Publisher's Association (US).

 In 2014, HarperAudio published a full-cast audiobook edition performed by Derek Jacobi (narrator), Robert Madge (Bod), Clare Corbett, Miriam Margolyes (Mrs. Owens), Andrew Scott (the Man Jack), Julian Rhind-Tutt (Silas), Emilia Fox, Reece Shearsmith, Lenny Henry, and an ensemble cast.
 Special content in this edition includes the story behind The Graveyard Book, written and performed by Gaiman.
 This edition won the 2015 Audie Award Distinguished Achievement in Production.

 Critical reception

 The Graveyard Book was cited by the American Library Association for its "delicious mix of murder, fantasy, humor and human longing", noting its "magical, haunting prose".
-The New York Times's Monica Edinger was very positive about the book, concluding, "In this novel of wonder, Neil Gaiman follows in the footsteps of long-ago storytellers, weaving a tale of unforgettable enchantment".
-Kirkus Reviews awarded it a starred review, claiming that, "this needs to be read by anyone who is or has ever been a child".
+The New York Times's Monica Edinger was very positive about the book, concluding: "In this novel of wonder, Neil Gaiman follows in the footsteps of long-ago storytellers, weaving a tale of unforgettable enchantment".
+Kirkus Reviews awarded it a starred review, claiming that "this needs to be read by anyone who is or has ever been a child".
 Author Patrick Ness wrote, "what's lost in forward momentum is more than made up for by the outrageous riches of Gaiman's imagination" and praised the villains.
 The Independent praised the novel's different tones.
 Richard Bleiler described the novel as a piece of neo-Gothic fiction echoing back to Horace Walpole's The Castle of Otranto.
 In 2013, a blogger recommended The Graveyard Book for children, describing the premise as "staggeringly original" and the structure "satisfyingly episodic".

 Awards

-Chris Riddell made the Greenaway Medal shortlist for his illustrations of the Children's Edition.
+Chris Riddell made the Kate Greenaway Medal shortlist for his illustrations of the Children's Edition.

 Gaiman and Harper Audio won the 2009 Audie Award for their audiobook edition.

 HarperAudio's full-cast edition won the 2015 Audie Award Distinguished Achievement in Production.